balramkhichar/opin-app/docs/authentication.md

    TURNSTILE_SECRET_KEY=your_secret_key
    ```

-The application will automatically include CAPTCHA verification on the login form when these environment variables are configured.
+The application will automatically include CAPTCHA verification on the sign-in form when these environment variables are configured.

 ## Usage Examples